kmlbgn/nugo/README.md

 ### **Links**

-Docu-notion automatically identifies and removes blocks that are either child pages or links to pages located at the root level of the page.
+nugo automatically identifies and removes blocks that are either child pages or links to pages located at the root level of the page.
 If you need to include such blocks within your content, they must be embedded within another block type, like a table or a column, or they should be accompanied by some text within the same block to trick this logic.

 # **Custom Pages**